pivotal/docs-tap/getting-started.md

 The `Secret` contains required credentials and connectivity information for the resource.

-Typically, APIs that include these resource types are installed onto the Tanzu Application Platform cluster as Kubernetes Operators and providing CRDs and controllers to reconcile them, as is the case with the three Kubernetes Operators listed above. <!-- clarify? -->
+Typically, APIs that include these resource types are installed onto the Tanzu Application Platform cluster as Kubernetes Operators.
+These Kubernetes Operators provide CRDs and corresponding controllers to reconcile the resources of the CRDs, as is the case with the three Kubernetes Operators listed above.

 ### <a id="stk-user-roles"></a> User roles and responsibilities